You’re Going to Want Chuck on Your Side.

 As a premier trial lawyer and member of the American Board of Trial Advocates (ABOTA), Chuck Geerhart has the expertise and determination to drive positive results for clients.

 Chuck Geerhart was admitted to the California bar in 1989, and is a graduate of Cornell University and the UCLA Law School.
 He has tried 16 cases to jury verdict.
 He has also sat as a juror in three cases in San Francisco County.
-Chuck is a longtime member of the Board of Directors of the San Francisco Trial Lawyers Association (SFTLA), and will be SFTLA President in 2022.
+Chuck is a longtime member of the Board of Directors of the San Francisco Trial Lawyers Association (SFTLA), will be SFTLA President in 2022, and is also admitted to the District of Columbia bar.

 Chuck is a member of the American Board of Trial Advocates (ABOTA), an invitation-only organization of premier trial lawyers who have tried at least 10 jury cases to verdict.